EOSIO/eosio-swift/README.md

 The RPC Provider is responsible for all [RPC calls to nodeos](https://developers.eos.io/eosio-nodeos/reference), as well as general network handling (Reachability, retry logic, etc.) While EOSIO SDK for Swift includes an [RPC Provider implementation](#rpc-using-the-default-rpc-provider), it must still be set explicitly when creating an `EosioTransaction`, as it must be instantiated with an endpoint.
 (The default implementation suffices for most use cases.)

-* [EosioRpcProviderProtocol](EosioSwift/EosioRpcProviderProtocol/EosioRpcProviderProtocol.swift) - All RPC providers must conform to this protocol.
+* [`EosioRpcProviderProtocol`](EosioSwift/EosioRpcProviderProtocol/EosioRpcProviderProtocol.swift) - All RPC providers must conform to this protocol.
-* [Default EosioRpcProvider Implementation](EosioSwift/EosioRpcProvider/EosioRpcProvider.swift) - Default RPC provider implementation included in EOSIO SDK for Swift.
+* [`EosioRpcProvider`](EosioSwift/EosioRpcProvider/EosioRpcProvider.swift) Default Implementation - Default RPC provider implementation included in EOSIO SDK for Swift.
 * [Nodeos RPC Reference Documentation](https://developers.eos.io/eosio-nodeos/reference) - Nodeos RPC reference.

 ### Serialization Provider Protocol

 The Serialization Provider is responsible for ABI-driven transaction and action serialization and deserialization between JSON and binary data representations.
 These implementations often contain platform-sensitive C++ code and larger dependencies such as OpenSSL.
 For those reasons, EOSIO SDK for Swift _does not include_ a serialization provider implementation; one must be installed separately.

-* [EosioSerializationProviderProtocol](EosioSwift/EosioSerializationProviderProtocol/EosioSerializationProviderProtocol.swift) - All serialization providers must conform to this protocol.
+* [`EosioSerializationProviderProtocol`](EosioSwift/EosioSerializationProviderProtocol/EosioSerializationProviderProtocol.swift) - All serialization providers must conform to this protocol.
 * [ABIEOS Serialization Provider Implementation](https://github.com/EOSIO/eosio-swift-abieos-serialization-provider) - Serialization/deserialization using ABIEOS.
 Currently supports iOS 12+.

 ### ABI Provider Protocol

 The ABI Provider is responsible for fetching and caching ABIs for use during serialization and deserialization.
-If none is explicitly set on the `EosioTransaction`, the default [EosioAbiProvider](EosioSwift/EosioAbiProviderProtocol/EosioAbiProvider.swift) will be used.
+If none is explicitly set on the `EosioTransaction`, the default [`EosioAbiProvider`](EosioSwift/EosioAbiProviderProtocol/EosioAbiProvider.swift) will be used.
 (The default implementation suffices for most use cases.)

-* [EosioAbiProviderProtocol](EosioSwift/EosioAbiProviderProtocol/EosioAbiProviderProtocol.swift) - All ABI providers must conform to this protocol.
+* [`EosioAbiProviderProtocol`](EosioSwift/EosioAbiProviderProtocol/EosioAbiProviderProtocol.swift) - All ABI providers must conform to this protocol.
-* [Default EosioAbiProvider Implementation](EosioSwift/EosioAbiProviderProtocol/EosioAbiProvider.swift) - Default ABI provider implementation included in EOSIO SDK for Swift.
+* [`EosioAbiProvider`](EosioSwift/EosioAbiProviderProtocol/EosioAbiProvider.swift) Default Implementation - Default ABI provider implementation included in EOSIO SDK for Swift.

 ## RPC: Using the Default RPC Provider

-EOSIO Swift includes a [default RPC Provider implementation](EosioSwift/EosioRpcProvider/EosioRpcProvider.swift) for communicating with EOSIO nodes using the [EOSIO RPC API](https://developers.eos.io/eosio-nodeos/reference).
-Alternate RPC providers can be used assuming they conform to the minimal [RPC Provider Protocol](EosioSwift/EosioRpcProviderProtocol/EosioRpcProviderProtocol.swift).
+EOSIO Swift includes a default RPC Provider implementation ([`EosioRpcProvider`](EosioSwift/EosioRpcProvider/EosioRpcProvider.swift)) for communicating with EOSIO nodes using the [EOSIO RPC API](https://developers.eos.io/eosio-nodeos/reference).
+Alternate RPC providers can be used assuming they conform to the minimal [`EosioRpcProviderProtocol`](EosioSwift/EosioRpcProviderProtocol/EosioRpcProviderProtocol.swift).
 The core EOSIO SDK for Swift library depends only on the five RPC endpoints set forth in that Protocol.
-Other endpoints, however, are exposed in the [default RPC provider](EosioSwift/EosioRpcProvider/EosioRpcProvider.swift).
+Other endpoints, however, are exposed in the default [`EosioRpcProvider`](EosioSwift/EosioRpcProvider/EosioRpcProvider.swift).

 Calls can be made to any of the available endpoints as follows: